seathasky/FF14-MAC_ModSupport/README.md

 ------------------------------------------------------------------------------------------------------------
 <h2>STEP 1:</h2>  <h3>Install</h3>

-IMPORTANT: If you plan on using mods, you must Download and install the install script from here: https://github.com/marzent/ffxiv-on-mac prior to following anything on this guide.
+IMPORTANT: If you plan on using mods or a FF14 windows license, you must Download and install the install script from here: https://github.com/marzent/ffxiv-on-mac prior to following anything on this guide.
 This includes using Dalamud plugins in XIVLauncher.
 If you just want to play without mods, skip this and continue the steps below.<br><br>

 ------------------------------------------------------------------------------------------------------------